Introduction

 This website provides freely downloadable transcripts of many of Eugene Halliday's talks.
-If you haven't already listened to the original audio files, you can download them for free from the Eugene Halliday Archives.
+You can download the original audio files for free from the Eugene Halliday Archives.
+Some of Halliday's artwork is also available here and here.

 Halliday's talks were given by him at meetings held in the Liverpool and Manchester areas of the UK, sometime between the late 1950's/early 1960's, up until his death in 1987.
 You may want to read some material about Halliday if you are not already familiar with his life and work.

 This website is far from complete and I will be continuously adding and updating material to this site as it becomes available.
-To view the latest changes to the site, please have a look on this forum thread.
+To view the latest changes to the site, please have a look at the changelog.

 Some notes on transcripts

 As far as I am aware, most of the transcripts are verbatim.
-However, some of Margaret Littler's early transcripts are not verbatim.
+However, some of Margaret Littler's early transcripts are not quite verbatim, but they are close.
 They were originally intended for her own private study and not for publication, and she has paraphrased some of Halliday's words, so please be aware of this and check the text against the audio if you want the exact words.
-Even verbatim transcripts vary a little from transcriber to transcriber because different people actually hear different words, especially when the audio is unclear.
+Even verbatim transcripts vary a little from transcriber to transcriber because people interpret sounds differently, especially when the audio is unclear.

 These transcripts are not Halliday's lecture notes.
-As far as I am aware, he rarely, if ever, prepared his talks.
+As far as I am aware his talks were unprepared in any rigid sense.
 Alan Roberts attended many of these meetings, and says of them:

 Eugene's talks were invariably un-scripted, indeed you can hear him replying not only to written questions presented to him at the beginning of a meeting, but also to spoken questions put to him as these meetings progressed.

 During his lectures Halliday drew many pictures and diagrams on rolls of backing wallpaper and, later, on rolls of acetate for use on an overhead projector.
 Most of the originals of these drawings are lost or languishing somewhere.
 Even if they were to be found, it would not be a simple job to match them up to the audio.
 John Bailey and Margaret Littler have both included diagrams in their transcripts.
-John Bailey's diagrams are his own best guess.
+John Bailey's diagrams are his own best guesses or inventions of his own based on his knowledge of Halliday's work.
 Margaret said her diagrams are mostly taken from notes taken by her at the lectures themselves, so I think there is a fair chance that they resemble Halliday's original drawings.
-Margaret's reproductions may be as close as we're going to get to the original drawings.
+Other audience members also made notes and drawings and these are gradually coming to light.
+Again, there is a fair chance that these audience drawings may resemble the originals.
+I will upload these notes and drawings and offer them as supplementary material as and when I receive them.

 Joshua Hennessy